mvaisakh/development/5_multimedia/5_1_media-codecs.md

 ## 5.1\.
 Media Codecs

+Device implementations—

-Device implementations MUST support the [core media formats](http://developer.android.com/guide/appendix/media-formats.html) specified in the Android SDK documentation except where explicitly permitted in this document.
-Specifically, device implementations MUST support the media formats, encoders, decoders, file types, and container formats defined in the tables below and reported via [MediaCodecList](http://developer.android.com/reference/android/media/MediaCodecList.html).
+*   MUST support the [core media formats](http://developer.android.com/guide/appendix/media-formats.html) specified in the Android SDK documentation, except where explicitly permitted in this document.

+*   MUST support the media formats, encoders, decoders, file types, and container formats defined in the tables below and reported via [MediaCodecList](http://developer.android.com/reference/android/media/MediaCodecList.html).

+*   MUST also be able to decode all profiles reported in its [CamcorderProfile](http://developer.android.com/reference/android/media/CamcorderProfile.html)

+*   MUST be able to decode all formats it can encode.
+This includes all bitstreams that its encoders generate.

+Codecs SHOULD aim for minimum codec latency, in other words, codecs—

+*   SHOULD NOT consume and store input buffers and return input buffers only once processed
+*   SHOULD NOT hold onto decoded buffers for longer than as specified by the standard (e.g. SPS).
+*   SHOULD NOT hold onto encoded buffers longer than required by the GOP structure.

-Device implementations MUST also be able to decode all profiles reported in its [CamcorderProfile](http://developer.android.com/reference/android/media/CamcorderProfile.html) and MUST be able to decode all formats it can encode.
-All of these codecs are provided as software implementations in the preferred Android implementation from the Android Open Source Project.
+All of the  codecs listed in the table below are provided as software implementations in the preferred Android implementation from the Android Open Source Project.

 Please note that neither Google nor the Open Handset Alliance make any representation that these codecs are free from third-party patents.
 Those intending to use this source code in hardware or software products are advised that implementations of this code, including in open source software or shareware, may require patent licenses from the relevant patent holders.

 ### 5.1.1\.
 Audio Codecs